 If you do not use infrastructure that the installation program provisioned, you must manage and maintain the cluster resources yourself, including:

-The control plane and compute machines that make up the cluster
+The underlying infrastructure for the control plane and compute machines that make up the cluster

 Cluster networking, including the DNS records and required subnets